Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 ## 1. Create the Inventory Collection

-Create a Document Store collection called `inventory`.
+Create a document collection called `inventory`.
 Be sure to enable the collection stream when you create the collection.

 The following images show key steps in the process.
-For detailed instructions, refer to [Create a Document Store](../collections/documents/create-document-store).
+For detailed instructions, refer to [Create a Document Collection](../collections/documents/create-document-store).

 ![Create a Document Collection](/img/search/range-example/create-collection.png)